esper-io/dev-docs/docs/home/README.md

 - **Esper Remote Debug**: Everything you need to do secure remote debugging of deployed Dedicated Devices running Esper Enhanced Android.
 - **Esper Dedicated Device Cookbooks**: Available quick starts for Kiosk, POS, Restaurant, and Logistics Dedicated Device solutions.
 - **Esper Manage Dashboard**: Through the Esper Dev Console use the Esper Manage Dashboard to access Device Orchestration capabilities that evolves MDM into Dedicated Device specific features.
-- [Esper Support](./support.md): Chat, Github, email and phone.
+- [Esper Support](./support.md): Chat, GitHub, email and phone.

 ## Esper Device Orchestration Features

 Through the Esper Manage Dashboard you can access all the features and capabilities you need to effectively orchestrate and manage Dedicated Device fleets:

-- Seamless Enrollment and Bulk Enrollment (QR Code, NFC-based, IMEI)
+- Seamless Enrolment and Bulk Enrolment (QR Code, NFC-based, IMEI)
 - Remote View and Remote Control
 - Application Lockdown and Management
 - Device Monitoring